16 Ways To Stay Cool When Sleeping [Infographic]

 4 min read

-We’re not really used to warm weather here in the UK, so when we get it, many of us find it that little bit more difficult to get to sleep.
-Many of us have experienced the summer torment of finding it impossible to get comfortable, finding our sheets stick to us and the heat impossible to avoid.
-Finding ways to get cool so that we can get our recommended eight hours of sleep becomes our chief concern, with the cool side of the pillow becoming our firm friend night after night.
+We’re not really used to warm weather here in the UK, so when we get it, many of us find it difficult to stay cool at night.
+Most of us have experienced long nights tossing and turning in the heat, our sheets sticking to us and the heat impossible to avoid.
+So, finding ways to keep cool in bed so that we can get our recommended six-to-nine hours of sleep becomes our chief concern, the cool side of the pillow becoming our firm friend night after night.

 Here’s a text friendly version of this infographic: